Full Melt at a Glance

 The "melt" designation comes from how the material behaves when heated.
 True full melt will bubble and liquefy completely, similar to how rosin behaves, without leaving behind plant matter that would burn and create harsh smoke.
 This clean-melting property indicates that the hash consists almost entirely of cannabinoid and terpene-rich trichome heads rather than contaminating plant material like leaf particles, stalks, or waxy cuticles.

 Full melt is considered a premium solventless concentrate because it requires expert technique, high-quality starting material, and precise processing to achieve this level of purity through mechanical separation alone.
-The process demands careful temperature control—material that gets too hot during processing can degrade quality, while maintaining room temperature or cooler conditions helps preserve the delicate trichome heads that create the full melt characteristics.
+The process demands careful temperature control—material that gets too warm during processing can degrade quality, while maintaining cool conditions helps preserve the delicate trichome heads that create the full melt characteristics.

 Full melt is frequently confused with half melt or lower-grade bubble hash.
 Half melt (typically 3-star to 4-star) will partially melt when heated but leaves some residue behind, requiring more aggressive heating and producing harsher vapor.
 Many dispensaries incorrectly label half melt products as "full melt" because the distinction requires testing the actual melting behavior.

-Additionally, some consumers confuse full melt with dry sift hash.
+some consumers confuse full melt with dry sift hash.
 While high-grade dry sift can also achieve full melt quality, the term "full melt" most commonly refers to ice water hash specifically.
 Dry sift that melts completely is usually called "full melt dry sift" to distinguish the extraction method.
-Some traditional hash forms like temple ball hash, while potent and flavorful, typically do not achieve true full melt status due to their processing methods and plant material content.

 The full melt designation matters because it indicates both quality and appropriate consumption methods.
 Full melt hash commands premium pricing because it represents the most refined mechanical extraction possible without solvents, requiring significant skill and often yielding small quantities from large amounts of starting material.

-The full melt standard also serves as a quality benchmark for hash makers and helps consumers understand what they are purchasing, especially in markets where concentrate labeling varies widely between producers and retailers.
+The full melt standard also is a quality benchmark for hash makers and helps consumers understand what they are purchasing, especially in markets where concentrate labeling varies widely between producers and retailers.
+For a full breakdown of the hash grading system and what each star rating means, see the dedicated guide.

 Key Signals and Identification